marknormanread/marknormanread.github.io/_pages/resources.md

 ## GutSim

 My simulation of gut microbial community response to diet was featured in Andrew Holmes’s 2017 Cell Metabolism paper.
-This will also be released once the main manuscript describing the simulation work is published; I anticipate this to be mid-2017.
+The main manuscript describing the simulation work is in final draft, with submission anticipated very soon.

 ## 3D Leukocyte Motility Simulator